Mission-fit -- mission briefing

 Two or three decades ago, "to make Christlike disciples in the nations"1 became the officially stated mission of the Church of the Nazarene.
 Of course, while that exact wording may be somewhat recent, what it says is not.
 Global outreach has been in Nazarene DNA from the very beginning.

-Our mission statement announces that we are going beyond counting "decisions."
+Our mission statement announces that we go beyond counting "decisions for Christ."
 Our stated core value of being a "holiness people" evokes the Christlikeness theme of the mission statement.
 In addition, we Nazarenes have never been isolationists.
 From the start, we have been involved in disciple-making around the world as well as in our own neighborhoods.

 That mission of making Christlike disciples in the nations is not something just for global missionaries sent out by the World Mission office.
 Money, manpower, and plan-making at every level of the denomination should "fit" or be synchronized with both phrases of that mission statement.
 There must be coherency between what we do and what we say our mission is.
 Our actions must contribute to the end result we have in mind.
 Thus, every Nazarene should be involved in some way with both phrases: